 2018 Mission Trips

-The time has come to announce our 2018 mission trips and dates.
+Sign-ups for our 2018 mission trips are underway.
 We have some very exciting and very different trips planned for next year.
 A few things to keep in mind as you pray about possibly joining us on one of the trips:

 - Pray about going and talk with Pastor Mike to see which trip is right for you.

 - A $100 deposit is due six months before your trip date